zeus-volkov-systems/messageapi/README.md

 }
 ```

+Each Connection specifies a unique id (required), a constructor used to build the Endpoint instance (required), a list of collections (optional), map of classifiers (optional), list of transformations (optional), and list of fields (optional).
+General convention is that the list of fields determines what field set will be returned in each Endpoint Record in the returned Packet, although this isn't a hard requirement.
+The specified containers (i.e., collections, classifiers, and/or transformations) provided will alwasy be the containers that are associated with that connection map when that endpoint connection is processed.

-Note that there's a special character "*" that allows specification of all bins from the container layer.
+*Note that there's a special character "\*" that allows specification of all containers of a certain type from the container layer.*

 #### MessageAPI API and Examples

 Now that we've described the general topology, we will describe how a typical program will use this system using the API available.

-All important parts of the MessageAPI model can be imported as interfaces.
+All user-interactive parts of the MessageAPI model can be imported as interfaces.
 By convention, interfaces in MessageAPI begin with a capital I, followed by the word for the model component that the interface represents (no space).
-The most important interfaces of MessageAPI  that will probably be used are the ISession, IRequest, IRecord, and IResponse interfaces.
-Other interfaces that are useful are the IRejection, IField, IRelationship, and ICondition interfaces.
+The most important interfaces of MessageAPI  that users will interact with are the ISession, IRequest, IRecord, and IResponse interfaces.
+Other user-useful interfaces are the IRejection, IField, IRelationship, and ICondition interfaces.

 The overall strategy for using MessageAPI is simple:

-Use the imported SessionFactory to create an ISession (pass the path to a specification like the one described above, or one in the package examples) - *alternatively, just import and use the desired Session type directly*.
-Using the Session object, create a request - the request type was baked into the session on session creation, so it's already set in memory (for example , a publish request in a publish session, or consume request in a consume session).
+Use the imported SessionFactory to create an ISession (pass the path to a specification like the one described above, or one in the package examples) - *alternatively, import and use the desired Session type directly*.
+Using the created Session object, create a request - the request type was baked into the session on session creation, so it's already set in memory (for example , a publish request in a publish session, or consume request in a consume session).
 On the request, create record(s) that will be sent to the endpoint.

 Once the records are set, call submit on the request.
 This submission immediately creates a duplicate of the entire request inside a response object, and then returns.
 All logic is processed against that request copy and its parent response asynchronously.
 Inside a response, protocols can produce response records and response rejections.